 If you, or someone you know, has received a rent hike in contravention of this rent freeze, here is a letter you can use to help your landlord understand what’s what:

 Rising rents are threatening our community’s ability to stay in their homes.
 Rent stabilization is a key element to achieving fair and stable rents for the citizens of Glendale.
 That is why we are working hard to pass the Community Stabilization and Fair Rent Act.

-The proposed ordinance would cap rent increases at 4% per year and establish a Rent Board to oversee the implementation of the new ordinance.
-The full text of the proposed ordinance are available.
+The Glendale Tenants Union has been advocating for a Community Stabilization and Fair Rent Act since its founding in 2017.
+The proposed ordinance would cap rent increases at maximum 4% per year and establish a Rent Board to oversee the implementation of the new ordinance.
+The full text of the proposed ordinance is available here.

 This latest wave of rallies and demands are a consequence of years of deepening economic crisis, petition collections, hundreds of appearances at City Hall, and various resident groups, predating the formation of GTU, standing up against rising rents in Glendale.